nalexn/ViewInspector/guide.md

 extension Inspection: InspectionEmissary where V: Inspectable { }
 ```

-Once you add these two snippets, the **ViewInstector** will be fully armed for inspecting any custom views with all types of the state.
+Once you add these two snippets, the **ViewInspector** will be fully armed for inspecting any custom views with all types of the state.

 ---